Visit IUB and Bloomington

 The IU Kelley School of Business is among the most elite business schools in the United States, ranked 11th overall and was tied for sixth among public universities for undergraduate education, and ranked number one in the nation for online MBA programs.
-In addition, the IU School of Public and Environmental Affairs (SPEA) offers the #1 ranked Master of Public Affairs (MPA) program in the nation by the 2019 U.S. News and World Report.
+In addition, the IU O'Neill School of Public and Environmental Affairs (SPEA) offers the #1 ranked Master of Public Affairs (MPA) program in the nation by the 2019 U.S. News and World Report.
 The IU School of Global and International Studies (SGIS) teaches more than 70 foreign languages each year, more than any other school in the United States, and is home to the IU Jacobs School of Music which is ranked as the top-15 best music conservatories in the U.S. IUB programs in library and information science, communication, and public administration are also ranked among the top 10 in the world, according to the 2018 Academic Ranking of World Universities.

-For international education, IUB ranked seventh in the nation for the number of students studying abroad by the Institute of International Education (IIE) 2017 Open Doors Report, ranked 19th nationally for the number of international students seeking an undergraduate degree at IUB, and was ranked 10th nationwide for the number of students to earn the prestigious 2017-2018 Fulbright Scholars Program funded by the U.S. Department of State.
+For international education, IUB ranked sixth in the nation for the number of students studying abroad by the Institute of International Education (IIE) 2018 Open Doors Report, ranked 19th nationally for the number of international students seeking an undergraduate degree at IUB, and was top 15 nationwide for the number of students to earn the prestigious 2018-2019 Fulbright Scholars Program funded by the U.S. Department of State.
 The IU Dance Marathon, the second-largest student-run philanthropic organization in the nation, has raised over $32 million for the Riley Hospital for Children since its inception in 1991.
 IUB is the recipient of the 2017 silver-level Bicycle Friendly University award by the prestigious League of American Bicyclists and is home to the Little 500, the largest collegiate bike race in the country.
 IUB is also ranked 2nd in the nation as the 2018 Best College Towns in America by the 24/7 Wall St, ranked 14th nationwide among the best colleges in the U.S. for student voting by Washington Monthly magazine, and is recognized as the top-25 most LGBTQ-friendly campus in the United States by Campus Pride.

 At $1.986 billion, Indiana University Bloomington is one of the largest public universities endowment in the world, ranked 13th in the nation among public universities, and is ranked the top 20 fundraising institutions among all colleges and universities nationwide according to the 2017 Voluntary Support of Education (VSE) survey.
 IUB has produced 17 Rhodes Scholar, over 300 Fulbright Awards, 19 Pulitzer Prizes, and nine Nobel Prize winners, including co-finder of the DNA structure James Watson and political theorist Elinor Ostrom.
 Notable alumni include Pulitzer Prize-winning World War II correspondent Ernie Pyle.
 Indiana University Bloomington has won 24 national team championships as well as over 140 NCAA individual titles.
 IUB is home to the African American Arts Institute (AAAI), the nation’s first and only university-based program dedicated to the performance and promotion of Black music and dance.